 “They don’t look disabled enough”

-I’ve experienced something similar when I took my mum out for her birthday (After The Dust Has Settled: My Weekend With My Mum).
-My mum’s cancer ravaged her bones causing her to need a walking frame, and at times, a wheelchair.
-My mum can get around ok most the time with her walking frame because the damage caused by her cancer was to the bones in her upper body.
+I experienced something similar when I took my mum out for her birthday (A Weekend With My Mum: A Disgusting Society’s Ableism).
+My mum’s cancer ravaged her bones, causing her to need a walking frame and, at times, a wheelchair.
+My mum can get around ok most of the time with her walking frame because the damage caused by her cancer was to the bones in her upper body.
 I know this, but other people don’t, and I had to justify her to people who kept making comments about her behind her back.

 I was shocked and disgusted by this behaviour.
-But it also reinforced an anxiety that was starting to grow in me.
-An anxiety about having to deal with my own health problems and being accepted.
+But it also reinforced the anxiety that was starting to grow in me; an anxiety about having to deal with my own health problems and being accepted.
 Even my own mother doesn’t take my physical health problems seriously.
-But then she’s never taken my mental health problems seriously either (Parental Avoidance).
-Even after my suicide attempts and self-harming: although I didn’t tell her until long after these behaviours had started (Awkward Phone Call With My Mum About My Childhood).
+But then she’s never taken my mental health problems seriously either (Avoidance: Toxic Family And Protecting Your Wellbeing).
+Even after my suicide attempts and self-harming: although I didn’t tell her until long after these behaviours had started (Childhood Neglect: An Awkward Phone Call With My Mum).

 So it’s of little wonder that it’s causing me anxiety to use my disability freedom pass.
 I’ve never had any support from my mum with my mental and physical health problems.
 Especially when I’ve seen, both in the news and in person, the kind of harassment people can get for their disability due to the “special treatment” they get.